DennisTheodoreNedry/ArgumentParser/cpp/README.md

 # ArgumentParser
-A simpel argument parser for C++

-Written for my own projects, but felt that it might have a home here.

 The argument parser consists out of 6 functions which are easy to use, take a look at the example below to get a good look at it.